What is radon?

 How can I reduce radon levels?

-To reduce radon levels in the home, hire a certified radon mitigation professional.
-A mitigation professional can install a radon mitigation system for air, well-water, or both.
-Radon in air mitigation systems typically cost between $1,500 and $2,000 and can be installed in less than a day.
-Radon in water systems typically cost between $3,000 and $5,000.
+A mitigation professional can install a radon mitigation system for air, well water, or both.
+Mitigation systems for radon in air typically cost between $1,500 and $2,000 and can be installed in less than a day.
+Systems for radon in well water typically cost between $3,000 and $5,000.

 Financial resources to reduce radon levels

-There are no direct financial assistance funds or resources for radon mitigation systems.
+There are no direct financial assistance funds or resources for installing radon mitigation systems.
 However, there are still options.
 Look below to find financial resources that may be relevant to you or your organization.

 For state agencies, tribes, municipalities, and nonprofits